telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 ### Version Compatibility

-The Theme Builder generates CSS, LESS, and JS code which is compatible with the current official Kendo UI version.
+The Theme Builder generates CSS, Less, and JS code which is compatible with the current official Kendo UI version.
 If your project requires a custom theme for an older Kendo UI version, implement it through [manual coding or overrides]({% slug themesandappearnce_kendoui_desktopwidgets %}#customize-appearance).

 ## See Also